longturn/freeciv21/docs/Manuals/Server/commands.rst

   multiply ``<value>`` by ``<valuemult>``.
 Use this command in concert with the option ``/timeout``.
   Defaults are ``0 0 0 1``.

-``/cancelvote <vote number>``
-  With no arguments this command removes your own vote.
-If you have an admin access level, you can cancel any vote by vote number, or all votes with the ``all`` argument.

 ``/ignore [type=]<pattern>``
   The given pattern will be added to your ignore list.
 You will not receive any messages from users matching this pattern.
 The type may be either ``user``, ``host``, or ``ip``.
 The default type (if omitted) is to